0cjs/sedoc/app/Cloud/aws/cli.md

 4. The same keys as above in the config file.
 5. Via an Assume Role provider (see below).
 6. The EC2 instance profile, if an IAM role is assigned.

+(Access key IDs and secrets are configured for individual users in their IAM » Security Credentials page.)

 #### Assume Role Providers